giantswarm/docs/src/content/platform-overview/app-platform/index.md

 <!-- Original version: https://docs.google.com/drawings/d/1V3KcUImxRdrrb2v_nIQnkapHiRkRM6t8PoYGCqWebYY/edit -->

-### What kind of App Catalogs are there

-By default you will have the Giant Swarm Catalog and the Giant Swarm Playground installed on your management clusters.

-#### The Giant Swarm Catalog
+#### The Giant Swarm App Catalog

 This catalog contains our stable, fully managed apps, with SLA (e.g. the NGINX Ingress Controller).
-It also contain apps that we are developing towards that level of commitment (e.g. Kong, EFK).

-Maturity levels of apps in this catalog are expressed through semantic versioning as follows:
+The maturity levels of apps in this catalog are expressed through semantic versioning as follows:

 - Version with `-alpha` or `-beta` suffix - the application is only at a basic maturity level.
 There is no stable release.
 It is supported on a best effort basis,
 - Version with `-rc*` suffix - the application is at a preview maturity level.
 This allows customers to preview a new release of an application and evaluate new features.
 It is supported on a best effort basis.
 - version >= `v1.0.0` with no suffix - the specified version of the application is at a stable maturity level.
 It is available to our customers as a managed offering with support and SLA.

-#### The Giant Swarm Playground

-This is our go-to place to create and try out things.
-Mainly, this contains apps that we have added in order help you with a certain issue.
-Additionally, you will find some apps that we created for non-commercial purposes (e.g. for a blog post or a workshop).

-Bear in mind that we do NOT support these apps and they won’t be worked on with priority.
-These apps might not ever make it into the Giant Swarm Catalog.
-What you will get, is an app at a basic maturity level at a specific point in time.

-We encourage you to try out this playground catalog and the different apps offered there.
-As always, feedback is welcome.
+### What is a Managed App

+A _Managed App_ is consider an app in our catalog that provides:

+1. Installing the standard helm chart

+We apply our fork of the upstream helm chart of the app through the Giant Swarm App Catalog.
+We add our sane defaults that we find generally work well for our customers and commit this back to upstream if possible.
+Note that not in all cases our defaults apply to the wider masses of upstream users.

+1. Monitoring

+    We make sure all pods and main components of the app are running and that the app is working right.

+    We monitor and alert on necessary metrics to ensure our SLA.

+1. Configurations and Plug-ins

+    The customer can do unlimited configurations to the app.
+The customer can also install unlimited plugins to the app.

+    Note, however, that we only perform tests for upgrades with our default settings.

+1. Upgrades

+    1. Patch releases: We do patch releases (For example, 2.1.1 -> 2.1.2 -> 2.1.3, and so on) automatically, add them to the change logs, and communicate the changes to the customer.
+    1. Minor versions: We upgrade to minor versions, add them to the change logs, and communicate the changes to the customer.
+    1. Major versions: We leave it to the customer to decide when to do a major upgrade.
+Similar to our Managed Kubernetes, we only support 1 major version back.

+    We add all changes to change logs and communicate them to the customer.

+1. Dependencies

+    If the app requires secondary apps to run, we adapt the chart to run a normal deployment of the secondary app.
+We, however, do not manage nor maintain secondary apps.

+    Overall, we adapt the chart to make sure the app works with the customer’s custom configurations and plug-ins.

 ### Installing your own App Catalog